-- position to facilitate placement of the dummy. - 5.3.3.2 Position the dummy in the seat such that the mid-sagittal plane is coincident with the centreline markings and the upper torso resting against the seat back. - 5.3.3.3 Apply a fore-aft and lateral rocking motion to settle the pelvis rearward in the seat. - 5.3.3.4 To ensure a repeatable and stable pelvis position, ensure that the pelvis is in contact with the seat cushion over the whole length. - 5.3.3.5 To ensure a repeatable placement of the lower abdominal rib, make sure it is inside the pelvis flesh and not on top of it. - 5.3.3.6 Move the seat together with the dummy to the test seat position defined in 4.4.9.
+- 5.3.2.1 Using only the controls that move the seat fore-aft, move the test seat to the rearmost position to facilitate placement of the dummy. - 5.3.2.2 Position the dummy in the seat such that the mid-sagittal plane is coincident with the centreline markings and the upper torso resting against the seat back. - 5.3.2.3 Apply a fore-aft and lateral rocking motion to settle the pelvis rearward in the seat. - 5.3.2.4 To ensure a repeatable and stable pelvis position, ensure that the pelvis is in contact with the seat cushion over the whole length. - 5.3.2.5 To ensure a repeatable placement of the lower abdominal rib, make sure it is inside the pelvis flesh and not on top of it. - 5.3.2.6 Move the seat together with the dummy to the test seat position defined in 4.4.9.
 If it is not possible to reach the seat test position due to knee contact, shift the targeted test seat position rearwards in the stepwise increments to the closest position where the knee clearance is at least 5mm.
-Modify the target H-point accordingly. - 5.3.3.7 Verify that the H-point is reasonably close (±10mm) to the target H-point 5.1.21 or as defined in 5.3.3.6 if the target H-point has been modified.
-If not, repeat step 5.3.3.3.
-If it is still not possible, record the rearmost seat cushion reference point and the dummy H-point and proceed to the next step. - 5.3.3.8 Extend the right leg without displacing the thigh from the seat cushion.
+Modify the target H-point accordingly. - 5.3.2.7 Verify that the H-point is reasonably close (±10mm) to the target H-point 5.1.21 or as defined in 5.3.2.6 if the target H-point has been modified.
+If not, repeat step 5.3.2.3.
+If it is still not possible, record the rearmost seat cushion reference point and the dummy H-point and proceed to the next step. - 5.3.2.8 Extend the right leg without displacing the thigh from the seat cushion.
 Allow the sole of the foot to settle on the accelerator pedal; the heel of the shoe should be in contact with the floor pan.
-Where a lack of ankle articulation prevents the foot from sitting flat on the accelerator pedal, keep the foot at a 90 degree angle to the tibia and ensure that the heel is in contact with the floor - 5.3.3.9 Extend the left leg without lifting the thigh from the seat cushion and allow the sole of the foot to settle on the footrest or floor if no footrest is present.
+Where a lack of ankle articulation prevents the foot from sitting flat on the accelerator pedal, keep the foot at a 90 degree angle to the tibia and ensure that the heel is in contact with the floor - 5.3.2.9 Extend the left leg without lifting the thigh from the seat cushion and allow the sole of the foot to settle on the footrest or floor if no footrest is present.
 The heel of the shoe should be in contact with the floor.
 In case of tibia contact, slide the foot rearward toward the seat until a 5mm clearance is obtained.
-Where a lack of ankle articulation prevents the foot from sitting flat on the floor, keep the foot at a 90 degree angle to the tibia and ensure that the heel is in contact with the floor. - 5.3.3.10 Position the H-point of the dummy to match the WorldSID H-point coordinates recorded following Section 5.1 to within ±10mm.
-Prioritise the X coordinate. - 5.3.4 Head and torso - 5.3.4.1 Adjust the dummy until the thorax tilt sensor coincides with the angle specified by the manufacturer. - 5.3.4.2 If the rib angle is not specified by the manufacturer and the seat back is $23^{\circ} \pm 1^{\circ}$ , adjust the dummy until the thorax tilt sensor reads $-2^{\circ}$ ( $2^{\circ}$ downwards) $\pm 1^{\circ}$ . - 5.3.4.3 If no rib angle is specified and the seat back angle is not $23^{\circ} \pm 1^{\circ}$ , no further adjustment of rib angle is required. - 5.3.4.4 Adjust the dummy neck bracket to level the head at the closest position to $0^{\circ} \pm 1^{\circ}$ . - 5.3.5 Legs and feet - 5.3.5.1 Proceed to the final foot and leg positioning by repeating Section 5.1.7 and 5.1.8.
-Where a lack of ankle articulation prevents the foot from sitting flat on the accelerator pedal/floor, keep the foot at a 90 degree angle to the tibia and ensure that the heel is as far forward as possible and in contact with the floor. - 5.3.5.2 No distance is specified for the knee spacing.
-However, priority should be given to ensure the following: - 5.3.5.3 There is 5 mm clearance between the knees/legs and the steering shroud and centre console.
+Where a lack of ankle articulation prevents the foot from sitting flat on the floor, keep the foot at a 90 degree angle to the tibia and ensure that the heel is in contact with the floor. - 5.3.2.10 Position the H-point of the dummy to match the WorldSID H-point coordinates recorded following Section 5.1 to within ± 10 mm.
+Prioritise the X coordinate.